peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 - [Go kit mailing list](https://groups.google.com/forum/#!forum/go-kit)
 - [http://gokit.io](http://gokit.io)

-If this sounds at all interesting to you, please join the mailing list and enter the discussion.
+If this sounds at all interesting to you, please join the mailing list and the discussion.
-I'm excited to start!
+I'm excited to get started!

 <br>________<br>*[Go back to my website](/), or [follow me on Twitter](http://twitter.com/peterbourgon).*